 Everard Hinrichs – who would become Eric Sloane – c.
 1912

-Eric Sloane at work painting a meal in the Luna Park Ballroom of Coney Island.
+Eric Sloane at work painting a mural in the Luna Park Ballroom of Coney Island.
 It was this mural that caught the attention of David Martin, manager of the Half Moon Hotel.

 We’re a bit excited this week at Weather Hill Farm, as we may have tracked down some missing pieces to a mystery surrounding Eric Sloane.
 In a small number of his books, Eric referred to developing the first “Hall of Atmosphere” at the Museum of Natural History in New York City.
 Though Sloane provided some details, the story remained more lore than fact.
 As Sloane described it in Eighty: An American Souvenir: